 However, the reason that we were there in the first place was that this project had been taken inhouse after previous problems with industry suppliers had led to a loss of trust.
 Over the past year or so, two different suppliers had already conducted large (and expensive) requirements capture exercises.

-The nature of the product means that these requirements are probably not completely wrong, and I was very cautious of being seen to be asking the team to do yet another requirements capture exercise (even if mine would take an hour or two, not 6 months).
+The nature of the product means that these requirements are probably not entirely wrong, and I was very cautious of being seen to be asking the team to do yet another requirements capture exercise (even if mine would take an hour or two, not six months).

 I also wanted to avoid the situation where they are just restating existing features.

 To overcome this, I went for transparency.
 I got a copy of the requirements so that I understood what had been done before and could give the team some confidence that I understood what they were trying to achieve.
 I have worked on similar systems before so I made sure that this came across to build up some credibility and trust.

 Then, we used the Story Mapping approach to map out their value stream, identifying the activities and processes necessary to transform their input data into their results.
 Being able to refer to the existing requirements helped here, especially to prompt some of the alternate flows and exceptions.

 Through this process, it became clear that the engineers had already been working on a prototype solution, so I decided to create a new map that just described what it already was able to do.
 This proved very helpful, as it quickly let us ask the question: “What is the minimum additional work required for the users to get some value from this system?”
 After a few rounds of challenge, where the minimum necessary was cut down even more (thanks to their enlightened Product Owner) and we had a description of our first version.